Boondall, Queensland: Education

 St Joseph's Nudgee College is a Catholic primary and secondary (5–12) school for boys at 2199 Sandgate Road (27.3599°S 153.0621°E).
-The school is in the southern part of the suburb and was formerly within the suburb boundaries of neighbouring Nudgee.
-In 2018, the school had an enrolment of 1586 students with 130 teachers (128 full-time equivalent) and 115 non-teaching staff (91 full-time equivalent).
-The school has produced seven Rhodes scholars.
+The school's name reflects that, although it is within the southern part of Boondall, the location was formerly within the suburb boundaries of Nudgee.
+In 2018, the school had an enrolment of 1,586 students with 130 teachers (128 full-time equivalent) and 115 non-teaching staff (91 full-time equivalent).
+In 2022, the school had 1,719 students with 144 teachers (142.2 full-time equivalent) and 121 non-teaching staff (99.6 full-time equivalent).

+There are no government secondary schools in Boondall.
+The nearest government secondary schools are Sandgate District State High School in neighbouring Deagon to the north and Aspley State High School in Aspley to the west.

 Amenities

 Close to the Boondall railway station is the Brisbane Entertainment Centre, where many live entertainment shows are held.
-One of the shows at the Brisbane Entertainment Centre was the popular musical theatre production The Man from Snowy River: Arena Spectacular.

 The suburb is also home to the Ice World Boondall, where the Brisbane Blue Tongues of the AIHL used to play before relocating to Bundall Iceland on the Gold Coast.

 There are a number of parks in the suburb, including: